What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 Custom PC-Builder Tool

-Head on over to the Web-Based CGDirector Custom PC-Builder Tool that lets you configure your Computer at custom price points for all kinds of purposes.
+Head on over to the PC-Builder Tool that lets you configure your Computer at custom price points for all kinds of purposes.
 It suggests parts that work well together and gets the maximum performance out of your budget.

 Build your own Computer

-Assembling your Computer yourself has many benefits.
+Assembling your own PC has many benefits.
 It is much cheaper to buy the individual hardware Components and assemble them on your own.

-It is lot’s of fun, it’s easy and you learn a lot.
+It is lots of fun, easy and you learn a lot.

 With that knowledge, you should be able to troubleshoot any problems that might arise later-on yourself, without having to bring your Computer to a shop to have it fixed.

-You can upgrade parts yourself when newer and faster hardware is available and you learn a lot about how computers work, which never hurts!
+You can upgrade parts on your own when newer and faster hardware is available and you learn a lot about how computers work, which never hurts!